-Or, you raise your hand to be considered for promotion because all your colleagues raised theirs and you don’t want to be left behind.
-Never mind the fact you have no desire to do anything listed in the higher-profile job description.
+For example, you raise your hand to be considered for a promotion because all your colleagues raised theirs, and you don’t want to be left behind.
+Never mind the fact that you have no desire to do anything listed in the higher-profile job description.

-Maybe you quit your job to become an entrepreneur because everyone else is doing it.
-You think if you’re not your own boss then something’s wrong with you and you’ve somehow settled for a mediocre life.
+For example, maybe you quit your job to become an entrepreneur because everyone else is doing it.
+You think if you’re not your own boss, then something’s wrong with you, and you’ve somehow settled for a mediocre life.
 However, you wind up disliking the unstructured environment and the pressure of having to constantly be thinking about your business.

 How bad advice and rash decisions lead to career mistakes

-Because most people are making choices aligned with others’ professional desires (and not their own), they’re more susceptible to using the well-meaning, but incorrect, anecdotes as reasons to make silly decisions.
+Because most people are making choices aligned with others’ professional desires (and not their own), they’re more susceptible to using well-meaning but incorrect anecdotes as reasons to make silly decisions.